kyndryl-open-source/latencyninja/README.md

 # Latency Ninja

-Latency Ninja is a wrapper tool built around `tc/netem`, designed to empower you with the ability to simulate network conditions on a specified network interface and destination IP address.
+Latency Ninja is a wrapper tool built around `tc/netem`, designed to empower you with the ability to simulate network perturbations on a specified network interface and destination IP address.
 It allows you to introduce latency, jitter, corruption, duplication, reordering, and packet loss to both ingress and egress traffic simultaneously, circumventing the limitations of `tc/netem` that typically would apply rules on egress only.

 ## Key Features

-- 🕒 Latency: Precisely control network delay, enabling you to mimic real-world scenarios with adjustable latency settings.
+- 🕒 Latency: Control network delay, enabling you to mimic real-world scenarios with adjustable latency settings.
 - 🔄 Jitter: Introduce variability to latency, replicating the unpredictable nature of network traffic.
-- 💥 Corruption: Safely corrupt a defined percentage of packets to assess network resilience.
+- 💥 Corruption: Corrupt a defined percentage of packets to assess network and application resilience.
 - ✨ Duplication: Duplicate packets to evaluate network performance under data replication scenarios.
 - 🔀 Reordering: Test how your applications handle out-of-sequence packets with customizable reordering.
 - 📦 Packet Loss: Simulate packet loss, a crucial factor in assessing application robustness.